About USTA Junior

 How Do I Get My Rating?

 If you have played a minimum of four matches in the last 18 months in any of the following, then you more than likely have a dynamic rating.
-If you have not participated in any of these events in the last 18 months then you will have to self-rate.
+If you have not participated in these events in the last 18 months then you may have to self-rate.

-- 12U-18U divisions in USTA-sanctioned and non-sanctioned junior tournaments and/or Junior Team Tennis leagues
+- 12U-18U divisions in USTA-sanctioned Junior Team Tennis leagues

-To find your rating - tournament players/providers click here, and Junior Team Tennis player/providers click here!
+To find your rating - and Junior Team Tennis player/providers click here!
 You must be logged in to your TennisLink account in order to search for a junior rating level.
 If you don’t have a rating, then you can self-rate in three simple ways.

 How Do I Self Rate?